CERTIFIED TRANSLATIONS OF DOCUMENTS

 Apostillation of documents is not necessary for the following issuing countries with which Estonia has a legal assistance agreement.
 These are Latvia, Lithuania, Ukraine, Poland, and Russia.

-For more information on apostilling, visit the website of the Chamber of Notaries.
+For further information on apostillation, visit Chamber of Notaries